Gloria-21/Living-Salamanca/README.md

 * **Map section**

 The carousel is linked to the Map section through an event listener.
-This section expands on the different activities shown on the carousel
+This section expands on the different activities shown on the carousel which have a icon-button.
+This button display the makers clusters dropping into a map

 * **Contact-us page**